sailpoint-oss/developer.sailpoint.com/docs/tools/cli/connectors.md

 ### Create connector

-To create a connector entry in your IDN tenant, run this command:
+To create a connector entry in your ISC tenant, run this command:

 ```shell
 sail conn create [connectorAlias]